 The Health Alliance for Austin Musicians provides access to affordable healthcare to Austin’s low-income, uninsured working musicians with a focus on prevention and wellness.
 Since HAAM’s 2005 start, more than 3,000 of the city’s battalion of hard-working musicians have been served with access to regular, cost-effective healthcare services.

-Medical, dental, mental, hearing and vision health services are provided by Seton Healthcare Family, St. David’s Foundation in partnership with Capital Area Dental Foundation, The SIMS Foundation, Estes Audiology and Prevent Blindness Texas.
+Medical, dental, mental, hearing and vision health services are provided by Ascension Seton, St. David’s Foundation in partnership with Capital Area Dental Foundation, The SIMS Foundation, Estes Audiology and Prevent Blindness Texas.
 Music, business and the community have united behind a great cause: keeping music in Austin alive and well.